 Your neck is a remarkable feat of human engineering.
 It is designed to be both strong and extremely movable at the same time.
 However, nobody is immune to developing neck pain at one point or another in their lives.
 Accidents and injuries inevitably happen, and wear and tear sometimes take its toll.
 Your neck is made up of seven cervical vertebrae along with muscles, ligaments, nerves, blood vessels, discs, and other tissues.
-It has the important job of holding up our heads – balancing a load of about 12 pounds on top of it.
+It holds up our heads, balances a load of about 12 pounds on top of it.

 Neck pain can have its roots in many places.
 Nerves can become irritated, discs can wear thin, joints can develop arthritis, and vertebrae can misalign.
-There are even common day-to-day things that we might be doing without consciously thinking about it that can be contributing to your neck discomfort.
+There are even common day-to-day things that can be contributing to your neck discomfort.

 Neck Pain Habits to Break to Find Relief

-- Bad sleep position – how much sleep we need varies from person to person, but most healthy adults should be getting between 7 and 9 hours of sleep per night in order to function at their best.
+How much sleep we need varies from person to person.
+However, healthy adults should be getting between 7 and 9 hours of sleep per night in order to function at their best.
 If you’re spending the appropriate amount of time getting some shut-eye, it’s important to take care of your spine during those hours.
 If you’re waking up with a stiff neck, you may not be keeping your neck in a neutral position throughout the night.
 Pillows should be at a height where they don’t force your head to bend excessively forward, backward, or to either side.
 Stomach sleepers might be especially prone to developing neck pain since their heads must be turned to the side through the night.

-- Your form at the gym or during workouts is suffering – staying active and working out is necessary for a healthy lifestyle.
-However, if you have developed bad habits and poor form, it can be damaging the ligaments and muscles that support your neck.
+Staying active and working out is necessary for a healthy lifestyle.
+However, if you have developed bad habits and poor form, it can damage the ligaments and muscles in your neck.
 This is especially true towards the end of a workout when you might be feeling fatigued but determined to get through those last few reps or miles.
 Working with a personal trainer or having a workout partner who can monitor form and keep you accountable can help save your neck from unnecessary strain.

-The majority of people are aware that chiropractors can help you to alleviate neck pain, but they may not be aware of upper cervical chiropractic.
-Upper cervical care is a subspecialty within the chiropractic profession that is specifically focused on addressing the root cause of neck pain.
+Many people know that chiropractors can help alleviate neck pain, but they may not know of upper cervical chiropractic.
+Upper cervical care is a subspecialty within the chiropractic profession that focuses on addressing the root cause of neck pain.
 A lot of neck problems begin from the top down.
 Sitting at the very top of your neck is the most freely movable vertebra in your entire spinal column.
 Your atlas (C1) dictates your head position, which then influences how the rest of your neck feels and functions.

-Upper cervical care works to gently detect and correct atlas misalignments so that your body can heal naturally from neck problems.
+Upper cervical care works to gently detect and correct atlas misalignments.
+It allows the body to heal naturally from neck problems.
 Each adjustment given is tailor-build for the patient, meaning that no two adjustments are alike.
-This ability to customize care is what gives upper cervical care a leg up when it comes to accomplishing natural, lasting relief.
+This ability to customize care is what gives upper cervical care a leg up as a natural, lasting relief.